Binance Market Update (2022-10-10)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, down by -0.75% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, down by -1.06% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include USTC, JST, and MIR, up by 51%, 11%, and 8%, respectively.
+Market outperformers include MDX, USTC, and JST, up by 43%, 39%, and 11%, respectively.

 Top stories of the day: